subirvarma/GeneralCognitics/_posts/2022-10-14-DiffusionModels.md

 Diffusion Models have been coupled with Large Language Models (LLMs) to create images from captions, the two most well known models in this category being [DALL-E-2 from OpenAI](https://cdn.openai.com/papers/dall-e-2.pdf) and [Imagen from Google](https://arxiv.org/abs/2205.11487).
 A recent entry into this field is Solid Diffusion from researchers at the University of Munich [Rombach, Ommer et.al](https://arxiv.org/abs/2112.10752) which has significantly reduces the computational load required to generate images.
 These systems are able to create images whose quality (and creativity) are superior to those from GANs, and as a result attention in Generative Modeling has shifted to Diffusion Models.

-Our objective in this chapter is to give a rigorous description of Diffusion Models, including the underlying mathematical framework, which makes this chapter more theoretical than the preceding ones.
+Our objective in this blog post is to give a rigorous description of Diffusion Models, including the underlying mathematical framework.

 ## Overview